Galaxias tantangara

-Galaxias tantangara, the stocky galaxias, is a galaxiid of the genus Galaxias, a member of the Mountain Galaxias species complex group of freshwater fish, found in Australia.
+Galaxias tantangara, commonly known as the stocky galaxias, is a galaxiid of the genus Galaxias, a member of the Mountain galaxias species complex group of freshwater fish, found in Australia.
 Only discovered in 2014, the fish is classed as critically endangered, mainly because of being preyed upon by introduced species of trout.

 Description

 As for other members of the species complex with a long tubular body which is distinctly stocky, particularly between the vent and the pectoral fins.
 Tail fin generally as long or slightly longer than the caudal peduncle with a square or slightly notched end.
-Flanges on the caudal peduncle are long, extending almost half way to the anal fin.
+Flanges on the caudal peduncle are long, extending almost halfway to the anal fin.
 Centreline fins are somewhat fleshy at the base, paired fins less so.
 Fins generally rounded and paired fins set low on the body.
 Medium sized head, wider than deep, top of head between the eyes flat to slightly convex with the eyes well below the upper surface of the head.
 Mouth has a wide gape with the lower jaw being about 80-90 percent of the upper jaw length.
 Length up to 103 mm, commonly 75-85 mm.

 Colour mostly dark olive-brown on the back and sides above the lateral line with the sides of the body in front of the anal fin becoming lighter and cream on the belly surfaces.
 Base colour overlain with many small dark markings joining into small to medium irregular blotches especially over the head and snout.
 Gill covers translucent and dusky; iris golden; fins translucent.